News & blog

 • Bandwidth.
 Some IoT devices can consume a lot of data.
 You’ll need to choose a network that can receive and process the required amount of data for your needs

 To use WiFi as an example: when using it as an IoT network, it works fine for stationary devices that don’t require a large coverage range.
 That said, WiFi connectivity is fairly limited in its parameters and can only connect so far.
-If you’re looking to connect something that requires a more flexible coverage range, you’re better off choosing a WiFi alternative for your IoT connectivity solution.
+If you’re looking to connect IoT devices that require a more flexible coverage range, you’re better off choosing a WiFi alternative for your IoT connectivity solution.

 Other factors to consider: